sanikamal/ocr-playground/README.md

 Welcome to the **OCR Projects Hub**! 🚀 This repository is a treasure trove of diverse OCR projects, code scripts and interactive notebooks in Python, all powered by `OpenCV`, `Pytesseract`, `EasyOCR`, `keras-ocr`, `Pillow`,`Cloud OCR APIs`, and the magic of Machine Learning! 🧙✨

-## About🎩✨

-The **OCR Projects Hub** is your one-stop destination to explore a variety of **Optical Character Recognition (OCR)** projects and dive deep into the world of text extraction with Python's finest tools! 🎩🔮

 ## What's Inside?🔮✨

 📂 **Projects**: Discover a range of OCR projects, each showcasing unique challenges and solutions in the realm of text recognition. 🌍